 It’s important to set a healthy weight goal for yourself.
 During the 10 Pound Throwdown Challenge, we suggest that you plan to lose no more than 1 to 2 pounds per week.
 One way to lose weight is to take in fewer calories from food and drinks.
 Another way is to burn more calories through physical activity.
 Before you start the Challenge, take time to review the tips below.

-To find a Daily Food Plan that shows what and how much to eat from each food group, go to: www.choosemyplate.gov/supertracker-tools/daily-food-plans.html.
+To create a personalized MyPlate Daily Checklist (Daily Food Plan) that show what and how much to eat from each food group, go to: www.choosemyplate.gov/supertracker-tools/daily-food-plans.html.

 You can make a food plan that is based on your age, gender, height, weight, and physical activity level.

-The Daily Food Plans will help you eat right and maintain your current weight.
+The MyPlate Daily Checklist will help you eat right and maintain your current weight.
 If weight loss is a goal, you will need to change your plan and eat less.
 It is not advised to go below 1,200 calories unless you are under the care of a health care provider.

 Here are some key points to keep in mind: